david-allison/manx-search-data/CONTRIBUTING.md

 ## Sourcing Documents

-If any literature or audio transcriptions aren't yet available in the corpus, it may be because we're not aware that they exit.
+If any literature or audio transcriptions aren't yet available in the corpus, it may be because we're not aware that they exist.

 Please let us know by opening up a ["New Document" request](https://github.com/david-allison-1/manx-search-data/issues/new?assignees=&labels=add-document%2C+needs-triage&template=add-document.md&title=).
 Fill out the template to the best of your ability.
 If you only have a name, that's OK.